tomjoht/tomjoht.github.io/_posts/2022/5/2022-05-07-one-month-in-without-a-smartphone.md

 Wouldn't it be nice, I thought, to have my own classical CDs where I could choose the type of music, and where I wouldn't have to listen to membership campaign drives?
 So I ordered a handful of classical CDs.
 (I did not anticipate ordering CDs in 2022.)

-At a thrift shop, I also found a whole shelf of CDs and picked up a a handful for a dollar each (one included Gershwin's Rhapsody in Blue, which brought memories of watching Fantasia back to my kids).
+At a thrift shop, I also found a whole shelf of CDs and picked up a handful for a dollar each (one included Gershwin's Rhapsody in Blue, which brought memories of watching Fantasia back to my kids).
 I realize that I could get classical music from a radio, from Spotify, or elsewhere, but I like being offline.
 I like having more control and awareness of what I'm listening to.
 I like being unplugged.
 There's something deeply calming about it, not to be interrupted by someone speaking between each track.

 ## Cameras